 Stonington is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Connecticut.
-With a population of 18,370 people and five constituent neighborhoods, Stonington is the 63rd largest community in Connecticut.
-Stonington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 18,559 people and five constituent neighborhoods, Stonington is the 63rd largest community in Connecticut.

-Stonington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Stonington is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Stonington who work in management occupations (11.40%), office and administrative support (9.87%), and teaching (9.57%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Stonington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Stonington is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Stonington who work in management occupations (14.64%), sales jobs (9.32%), and office and administrative support (7.81%).

 Stonington is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The people who call Stonington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stonington residents report their race to be White, followed by Asian.
-Important ancestries of people in Stonington include English, Italian, German, and French.
+Important ancestries of people in Stonington include Irish, English, Italian, German, and French.

 The most common language spoken in Stonington is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Portuguese.